-Resource/Issue 1 Escalante Valley Solar Energy Zone On-site Mitig ation 3 Residual Adverse Impacts?4 Resource/issue Impacts 2 Avoidance Minimization Residual Adverse Impacts?
-Specially Designated Areas and Lands with Wilderness Characteristics Section 13.1.3 Direct: There are two specially designated areas (SDAs) within 25 miles of the SEZ: the Old Spanish National Historic Trail and the Three Peaks Special Recreation Management Area (SRMA).
-Impacts could include adverse visual effects on the Old Spanish National Historic Trail.
-There are no undesignated areas with wilderness characteristics near the SEZ.
+Resource/Issue 1 Escalante Valley Solar Energy Zone On-site Mitigation 3 Desidual Adverse Impects 24 Resource/issue Impacts 2 Avoidance Minimization Residual Adverse Impacts?4 Specially Designated Areas Section 13.1.3 Direct: There are two specially designated areas (SDAs) within 25 miles of the SEZ: the Old Spanish National Historic Trail (OSNHT) and the Three Peaks Special Recreation Management Area (SRMA).
+Impacts could include adverse visual effects on the OSNHT.
+However, visual impacts within the Three Peaks SRMA would be minimal because this area is not managed for visual values and the viewshed already includes multiple solar projects on private lands.
 Indirect: None identified.
 Cumulative: Development of solar facilities and other facilities may result in cumulative effects, particularly visual impacts, on SDAs.
 When several projects are visible from one location, or in succession as viewers move through the landscape (such as driving on local roads), these cumulative impacts may make the area less visually appealing.
-Data Gaps: It is known that there are fifteen solar projects on private land within 25 miles from Three Peaks SRMA, and eighteen solar facilities that are within 25 miles of the Old Spanish National Historic Trail.
-A visual analysis has not been completed to determine the threshold for cumulative impacts.
-See programmatic design features at http://blmsolar.anl.gov/documents/docs/peis/programmatic-design-features/SDAs_and_LWC.pdf See programmatic design features at URL under Avoidance column.
-Maybe.
-Residual impacts will be evaluated based on locations of development within the SEZ and project level NEPA.
+Data Gaps: It is known that there are eighteen solar facilities within 25 miles of the Old Spanish National Historic Trail.
+Development in the SEZ may add to the cumulative impact.
+See programmatic design features at http://blmsolar.anl.gov/documents/docs/peis/programmatic-design-features/SDAs and LWC.pdf See programmatic design features at URL under Avoidance column.
+Yes, for the OSNHT.
+Regardless of solar technology type and despite onsite mitigation measures, solar development within the SEZ would be plainly visible from the OSNHT at a distance of about 6.4 mi, at the point of closest approach.
+Lighting from solar facilities would also be visible at night from the OSNHT.
+Thus there would be residual visual impacts (direct and cumulative).